Casale sul Sile

 Casale sul Sile is a comune with c.
 13,000 inhabitants in the province of Treviso in the Veneto, north-eastern Italy.
 Its name (translated as 'farmhouse on the Sile') comes from Sile, the river that runs through it.

+The town is known for its rugby team, Rugby Casale, and for hosting an episode of the TV series "Sport Crime", distributed by Amazon Prime Video.